 Though at one point I found myself considering a purchased theme, which brought up the issue of incorporating a pattern shop, which led me to WooCommerce, which had me reading the documentation for installing it, and customizing it, which meant I was reading all sorts of terminology I had never heard before, and thinking to myself – WHAT WAS I THINKING?
 I can’t do this!

 But of course, when you get to the point of “I can’t do this”, it’s not really that you can’t do it.
 It’s just that it’s going to take a few more steps to do it than you had planned.
 And so I just took myself back a few (okay, a lot) of steps, back to working on just a simple blog.
 No shop, no WooCommerce, no customizing.
 Not yet.
 Those are steps I’ll take later.
 Right now it’s just a plain ol’ blog.
 When it’s time to add in those elements, I’ll have a better idea what needs to be done.

-And so I dug through the themes once more, found one that worked.
+And so I dug through the themes once more, going from one end of the absolute plethora available, to the other – I came across the odd awesome free theme, but felt they might not suit my site – they’d certainly look good in the right niche though… anyway, I eventually found one that worked.
 It’s far from perfect, and I’ll probably change it again in a month, but it works for now.
 It required me retooling my logo, but that was no biggie.
 Last year, I would have thought THAT was impossible, so let that be a lesson to me about thinking things are impossible, right?